 Last night, I was at a party for several homes in our neighborhood and I had a long conversation with a couple who were completely intrigued by The Simple Dollar.
 They asked me a lot of questions about it, and also asked a few personal finance questions.
 The one that really piqued my interest was when one of them mentioned how she’d started a savings account for her infant son in his name, was putting $5 a week in it, and was going to continue doing that until his 21st birthday, upon which they would tell him about the account.
 They started the account the day he was born.

 I was intrigued by this, so I went home and did the math on it and a few other account ideas.

 Interest rates on savings accounts have been near historic lows since the Great Recession.
-But even so, if you put $5 away each week from your child’s birth to his 21st birthday into an Ally Bank online savings account that earns .80% APY, your child would have about $6,476 on their 21st birthday.
+But even so, if you put $5 away each week from your child’s birth to his 21st birthday into an Ally Bank online savings account that earns 0.50% APY.
 And that’s assuming interest rates hold steady, when in fact it’s quite likely they’ll continue to climb a bit from their longtime lows.